 Le Mejie, from Plateau d’Emparis, French Alps

-Kathy and Craig Copeland are dedicated to each other, and to hiking, in that order.
-Their second date was a 32-km (20-mile) dayhike in Arizona.
+Kathy and Craig are dedicated to each other and to hiking, in that order.
+Their second date was a 20-mi (32-km) dayhike in Arizona.
 Since then they haven’t stopped for long.

-But Kathy and Craig agree: no matter how arduous the trail, or how severe the conditions, hiking is the easiest of the many tasks necessary to create a guidebook.
-What they find most challenging is having to sit.
-They spend twice as much time at their computers—writing, organizing, editing, checking facts, rewriting, re-organizing, re-editing, re-checking facts—as they do on the trail.
+Though the distances they hike are epic, Kathy and Craig agree that hiking, no matter how far, is the easiest of the many tasks necessary to create a guidebook.
+What they find most challenging is the need to spend twice as much time at their computers -- writing, organizing, editing, checking facts -- as they do on the trail.

 The result is worth it.
-Kathy and Craig’s colourful writing, opinionated commentary, and enthusiasm for the joys of hiking make their guidebooks uniquely helpful and compelling.
+Kathy and Craig’s colorful writing, opinionated commentary, and enthusiasm for the joys of hiking make their guidebooks uniquely helpful and compelling.